 01 of 05

 02 of 05

-Clean Room By Room
+Clean Room by Room

-New Year's is a perfect time to do a deep cleanse of your home.
-This is mostly because the very start of the year is always about cleaning.
-You have to clean up the wrapping paper; you have to get rid of the tree; you have to clean up after the party you had to ring in the new year.
-And since you have to do all of this already, it's easy enough to just keep going.
+The very start of the year is always about cleaning: You have to gather up the wrapping paper, get rid of the tree, and clean up after the party you had to ring in the new year.
+Because you have to do all of this already, it's easy enough to just keep going and do a deep clean of your home.
 Take it room by room, making sure to tackle the rooms that have the highest foot traffic first.
-Scrub, vacuum, rinse, and... repeat until your home looks like brand new again.Continue to 3 of 6 below.
+Scrub, vacuum, rinse, and repeat until your home looks brand-new again.
+At the start of every new quarter (that's mid-April, mid-July, and mid-September), do another deep clean room by room.Continue to 3 of 5 below.

 03 of 05

 Purge Your Spaces

-The important part about this step is to be methodical....
+The important part about this step is to be methodical.
 Don't just start ripping open closets and drawers and pulling everything out.
 You'll wear yourself out much sooner than you think, and the pile of things that will end up sitting on the floor is more likely to discourage than encourage you.
-Instead, use the same plan you had when cleaning and go a room at a time.
-The process will take a little longer, but it will be much more manageable and far more likely to reach completion.Continue to 4 of 6 below.
+Instead, use the same plan you had when cleaning, and go one room at a time.
+The process will take a little longer, but it will be much more manageable and far more likely to reach completion.Continue to 4 of 5 below.

 04 of 05

 Bring Fresh Flowers Home